-Budgets & Variances (DP IB Business Management)
+Budgets & Variances (DP IB Business Management): Revision Note

-An Introduction to Budgets
+An introduction to budgets

 A budget is a financial plan showing the business costs and revenue for a given time period